Books I read

 I’ll update this list periodically.

-- Khruschev: The Man and His Era: I wanted to learn more about Khruschev after reading about the political risks he took to avoid a more serious confrontation in the Cuban Missile Crisis. (currently reading this book)
+- Khruschev: The Man and His Era: I wanted to learn more about Khruschev after reading about the political risks he took to avoid a more serious confrontation in the Cuban Missile Crisis.
+He famously exposed and criticized Stalin, and what was new to me is that he became quite critical of the USSR after his ouster.
+Those in power undoubtedly have agency and responsibility for their actions, but they don’t always feel that they do (or perhaps that is a rationalization).
+(2021-06-14)

 - Nuclear Folly: A History of the Cuban Missile Crisis: Really interesting to hear about the internal discussions inside both the US and Soviet governments.
 JFK’s approach was unpopular even among his close advisors and played right into their criticisms of him.
 Both JFK and Khruschev took real political risks here.
 (2021-05-21)